redwoodjs/redwoodjs-com-archive/docs/appConfiguration.md

 | `a11y`                        | Enable storybook `addon-a11y` and `eslint-plugin-jsx-a11y`                                     | true                    | `development` |

 ### API Paths

-Redwood offers you flexibility to configure the apiUrl - this is the path to your serverless functions, either as a path or a different FQDN.
+Redwood offers you flexibility to configure the `apiUrl`—the path to your serverless functions—either as a path or a different FQDN.

 ```toml
 [web]